LoSiA: Efficient High-Rank Fine-Tuning via Subnet Localization and Optimization: Experiments

 \paragraph{Reduce Intruder Dimensions} Low-rank fine-tuning methods often introduce intruder dimensions \cite{shuttleworth2024lora}, resulting in spectral discrepancies between the fine-tuned and the pre-trained weights.
 This diminishes the adaptability of LoRA in sequential learning.
 Figure \ref{fig:sim} illustrates the cosine similarity between the $\text{Top-}500$ singular vectors of the trained matrices and those of the original weights.
 Both LoRA and DoRA exhibit dimensional shifts due to their low-rank structures, whereas LoSiA demonstrates higher similarity and dimensional stability comparable to FFT.

 To evaluate LoSiA's efficacy in continual learning, we perform sequential fine-tuning on Hellaswag, PiQA, BoolQ, SiQA, and Winogrande datasets on LLaMA-2 7B.
-We employs Average Performance (AP) \cite{DBLP:journals/corr/abs-1801-10112}, Forward Transfer (FWT) \cite{DBLP:journals/corr/Lopez-PazR17}, and Backward Transfer (BWT) \cite{ke2023continuallearningnaturallanguage} to assess overall performance, knowledge transfer ability from previous tasks to current task, and level of forgetting, respectively.
-Details of the metrics and experiments are provided in \ref{sec:cl}.
+We employ Average Performance (AP) \cite{DBLP:journals/corr/abs-1801-10112}, Forward Transfer (FWT) \cite{DBLP:journals/corr/Lopez-PazR17}, and Backward Transfer (BWT) \cite{ke2023continuallearningnaturallanguage} metrics to assess overall performance, knowledge transfer ability from previous tasks to current task, and level of forgetting, respectively.
+Details of the experiments are provided in Appendix \ref{sec:cl}.

+Suppose that the model learns sequentially on $N$ tasks.
+Let $P_{i,j}$ denote the accuracy on task $j$ after training on task $i$.
+Following \citet{zhao2024saptsharedattentionframework, feng2025recurrent}, we formulate the metrics (AP, FWT and BWT) as bellow: